Camping in Pisgah Forest, circa 1901

 Years later, a series of photographs taken by Dr. Carl Schenck, Estate Forester, document a lively 1901 trip into Pisgah by Mr. and Mrs. Vanderbilt.
 Included in the large party were Dr. Battle, Marion Olmsted (F.L.
 Olmsted’s daughter), and Dr. Schenk.
 The Vanderbilts returned from an extended stay in Europe on June 6 and, without wasting any time, Charles McNamee began arranging for the outing within a few days.

 McNamee ordered two tents on June 8, 1901; however, he received no reply.
 Requests for the tents continued until June 26.
 All other provisions for the excursion were in order.
 Perhaps in response to the lack of tents, a plea came from Vanderbilt to Schenck to build a place where the group could stay near Looking Glass Rock.
-Schenck’s workers built a cabin in three days, earning the cabin the name “Three Day Camp.”
-The cabin had six rooms, a porch, and a dining room.

-We are fortunate to have 22 photographs documenting the Vanderbilts’ excursion in 1901, beginning on June 30 with a photo of a group of men with mules.
-The remaining images show the trip to Looking Glass Rock with stops along the way at Looking Glass Falls, an unnamed waterfall which we now recognize as Sliding Rock, Looking Glass Creek, and Three Day Camp.
+We are fortunate to have 22 photographs documenting the Vanderbilts’ excursion in 1901, beginning on June 30 with a photo of the group of men with mules.
+The remaining images show the trip to Looking Glass Rock with stops along the way at Looking Glass Falls, an unnamed waterfall which we now recognize as Sliding Rock, Looking Glass Creek, and “Three-Day” Camp.
 The final image is of Carl Schenck’s house in Pisgah with the men and mules.
 The back reads, “Making ready to leave for Buck Spring Lodge July 1, 1901.”